foilen/foilen-crm/README.md

 You can then specify the full path of that file as the *configFile* argument when launching the app or as the *CONFIG_FILE* environment variable.

+### Email Configuration

+The email configuration supports the following options:

+- `mailHost`: SMTP server hostname (default: "127.0.0.1")
+- `mailPort`: SMTP server port (default: 25, use 587 for STARTTLS or 465 for SSL/TLS)
+- `mailStartTlsEnable`: Enable STARTTLS encryption (default: false, set to true for Gmail, Office365, etc.)
+- `mailUsername`: SMTP authentication username (optional)
+- `mailPassword`: SMTP authentication password (optional)
+- `mailFrom`: The email address to use as the sender

+**Note**: When `mailStartTlsEnable` is set to `true`, STARTTLS becomes required for the connection.
+Most modern SMTP servers (Gmail, Office365, etc.) require this setting.

 ## Admin